oracle-cne/ocne/doc/experimental/introduction.md

 2. Verrazzano controllers and related resources are removed from cluster
 3. The life cycle of all supported components can be done via the Oracle Cloud Native environment 2.0 catalog
 4. The installed versions of all components can be used, they do not need to be upgraded
-5. **??
-Not in this phase??** OAM resources translated to Kubernetes native resource YAML
+5. OAM resources translated to Kubernetes native resource YAML
-    - Existing cluster resources are not affected
 6. Some Oracle Cloud Native Environment 2.0 CLI functionality is not yet available (stage, update, etc.)

 ### Phase Two: Oracle Cloud Native Environment 2.0 OCK in-place Upgrade